chatbotkit/node-sdk/docs/react/README.md

 }
 ```

+## Examples

+You can find a wide-range of examples at [here](https://github.com/chatbotkit/node-sdk/tree/main/examples).

 ## Documentation

 For detailed documentation on available types, please refer to the [type documentation](https://github.com/chatbotkit/node-sdk/blob/main/docs/react/modules.md).

-Checkout the [ChatBotKit Documentation](https://chatbotkit.com/docs) for more information about the platform.
+Checkout the [ChatBotKit Documentation](https://chatbotkit.com/docs/react-sdk) for more information about the platform.

 ## Contributing